adamharrison/straightforward-c-project-standard/README.md

 In order to conform to SCPS3, the project **must**:

 * Conform to [SCPS4](#SCPS4).
-* Have differing functionality toggled by define switches **only**.
+* Have differing functionality toggled by define switches **only**, with no required define switches.
 * Bundle dependencies as git submodules, or folders under directory `/lib`.
 All dependencies must have relatively standard build steps without complex use of depedendency configuration options.
-* Single line invocation of compiler must target no more than two independent files, or bash-like wildcards, and no more than two required *define switches* for *all* officially supported platforms.
+* Single line invocation of compiler must target no more than two independent files, or bash-like wildcards.

 ### Examples